The 4th of July

 A Simple Family-Favorite Recipe

 Since the 4th of July is just around the corner and you might be looking for something to take to a get-together, I thought now would be a good time to share this recipe for Carmelitas.
 It’s hard to beat this combo of caramel, chocolate, oats, and brown sugar!
 Carmelitas are DELISH and simple to make!
 It’s one of my most requested recipes and one of my family’s favorites.

 My mother-in-law gave me the recipe many years ago.
 She found it in an issue of Child M

 We believe in offering sweets to children.
-Offering sweets on a regular basis is fun (because they taste great) and it helps children learn to use their internal cues and self regulate.
-Over the years, I’ve seen so many children from homes where sweets either weren’t allowed or kids were told sweets are bad or unhealthy — a treat one can only have sometimes.
-These messages are confusing to children and can make them feel
+Offering sweets on a regular basis is fun (because they taste great) and it helps children learn to use their internal cues and self-regulate.
+Over the years, I’ve seen so many children from homes where sweets either weren’t allowed or kids were told sweets are bad or unhealthy -- a treat one can only have sometimes.
+These messages are confusing to children and can make them feel bad for liking them.

 It can help to offer sweets with meals.
 This idea is from Ellyn Satter’s Division of Responsibility (DOR) in feeding.
-The child decides what, how much and if they eat what’s offered.
-The sweet is on
+The child decides what, how much, and if they eat what’s offered.
+The sweet is on a

 Carmelitas - A Simple Dessert

 A simple, delicious crowd pleaser!
 Carmelitas are a go-to dessert for potlucks, care packages, and cookouts.